icco/coffee_shop/docs/notes.md

 # 9.12.10

-I asked around on the Qt forums, and got [a reasonable response][qtf].
+I asked around on the Qt forums, and got [a reasonable response][qfr].
 Basically it sounds like I need to reinvent the QTextEdit.
 Classes I need/am looking at: